TEEN-VIOLENCE-RESOURCES-STORE.COM

 Product ID: ANG-009

-This book provides 101
+This book provides 101 1/2 resources,

-1/2 resources, strategies, insights, and
+strategies, insights, and reproducible

-reproducible worksheets for
+worksheets for professionals who work

-professionals who work with girls that
+with girls that are Relationally

-are Relationally Aggressive (RA), and
+Aggressive (RA), and the young people

-victimized by this type of bullying.
+who have been victimized by this type of

-The strategies in this book were created
+bullying.
+The strategies in this

-to increase awareness of Relational
+book were created to increase awareness

-Aggression (RA), encourage empathy and
+of Relational Aggression (RA), encourage

-tolerance, and improve self-control and
+empathy and tolerance, and improve

-coping skills.
-The underlying
+self-control and coping skills.

-causes of RA are explored, particularly
+The underlying causes of RA are

-in girls.
-Other forms of RA are
+Other forms of RA are explored including

-other types of electronic bullying.
+cyber-bullying and other types of

-Included are reproducible lessons and
+reproducible lessons and activities for

-activities for individuals, small
+individuals, small groups, classrooms,

-groups, classrooms, and entire schools
+and entire schools.

 Pages: 128